rabbani230/EDA_Superstore-Sales-Performance/README.md

 3️⃣ Profitability & Product-Level Exploration

-Question: Which products generate the highest profit, and how sensitive are top performers to region and category?
+Question: Which products generate the highest profit, and how they differs according to region and category?

 Method:
 - Ranked products by sum of profit